-The Unsolved Homicide of Margaret Pizio
+The Murder of Margaret Pizio (Massachusetts)

 It was August 20, 1979 and 35-year old Margaret Pizio was clocking into her overnight shift at the Susse Chalet Motor Inn in Seekonk, Massachusetts.
 Margaret should have returned home the next morning, but as it got later and later with no sign of her, the growing unease in the house was palpable.
 And then the phone rang.